HSnils/page-warning-extension/README.md

 1. Clone the repository
 1. Go to directory where you cloned
-1. run `pnpm install && pnpm build`
+1. run `bun install && bun run build`
 1. Go to [chrome://extensions/](chrome://extensions/)
 1. Turn on developer mode in top right corner
 1. Click the "Load unpacked" button in the top left corner